Minor in History

 - Domestic Revolutions: Women, Men and the Family in American History

 - A World Connected: Welfare, Economy and Government since 1945

-- Americas Plural: Latin American and the United States
+- Slavery, the Civil War and Reconstruction in the United States

 - Class Struggle and the Industrial Revolution

 - From Beer to Fraternity: Alcohol, Society and Culture in North America

 - History in the Classroom

 - Living with Dictatorship